 For those who played the game, the OVA is little more than a complete slap in the testes, completely devoid of anything remotely similar to what made the game so captivating in the first place.
 The story is completely illogical and nearly impossible to follow, as it fumbles around trying to keep some continuity between the sex scenes.
 Worse yet the sex scenes aren’t even well done as the ladies laid on the bedsheets look considerably off compared to the way they look the game.
 Characters which before had no relations to one another now even have strong lesbian overtones for reasons that are never clearly explained.
 Maybe worst of all is just how one dimensional all the characters are, even with the lack of parallel universes and changing personalities, they don’t even seem to have one single personality and Takuya is the one that suffers mostly from this from being such an interestingly troubled protagonist to being a complete cliche.
 The OVA does however have many recognizable locations taken straight from the game.
 The only voice talent from the Sega Saturn game to reprise their roles for this animation were Miki Shinichiro and Koyama Kimiko.

-The OVA is the only official YU-NO merchandise released in the West, under NU-Tech’s license.
+Until the 2017 remake and the 2019 anime, the OVA is the only official YU-NO merchandise released in the West, under NU-Tech’s license.
 It was released on a DVD set in 2003 and comes with a photo gallery feature.

 In 2011, YU-NO was for the first time ever made available in English.
 This was done not by Elf, but by fan translation group gathered on TLWiki, a wiki whose primary purpose is to translate visual novels and some of the projects there even went to be officially localized with either Jast USA or with Mangagamer.
 TLWiki serves as a publisher of the patch, and the individual members of this particular patch are: